-(#1505)A QoS STA shall maintain a short retry counter for each MSDU, A-MSDU, or MMPDU that belongs to a TC that requires acknowledgment.
-The initial value for the short retry counter shall be 0.
-QoS STAs shall also maintain a retry counter for each AC, QSRC[AC].
+(#1505)A QoS STA shall maintain a frame retry counter for each MSDU, A-MSDU, or MMPDU that belongs to a TC that requires acknowledgment.
+The initial value for the frame retry counter shall be 0.

+<editor please also include the new whitelines>

+QoS STAs shall also maintain a QoS STA retry counter for each AC, QSRC[AC].
 The initial value for the QSRC[AC] counters shall be 0.

-When dot11RobustAVStreamingImplemented is true, a QoS STA shall maintain a short drop-eligible retry counter and a long drop-eligible retry counter for each AC.
-They are defined as QSDRC[AC] and QLDRC[AC], respectively, and each is initialized to a value of zero.
-APs with dot11RobustAVStreamingImplemented true and mesh STAs with dot11MeshGCRImplemented true, shall maintain an unsolicited retry counter.
+When dot11RobustAVStreamingImplemented is true, a QoS STA shall maintain a drop-eligible frame retry counter for each QoS Data frame with an HT variant HT Control field with the DEI field equal to 1.
+The initial value for the drop-eligible frame retry count shall be 0.

+APs with dot11RobustAVStreamingImplemented equal to true and mesh STAs with dot11MeshGCRImplemented equal to true, shall maintain an unsolicited frame retry counter.
+The initial value for the unsolicited frame retry count shall be 0.

-After transmitting a frame that requires an immediate acknowledgment, the STA shall perform either of the acknowledgment procedures, as appropriate, that are defined in 10.3.2.11 (Acknowledgment procedure)(Ed)(#57). (#1505)The short retry counter for an MSDU or A-MSDU that is not part of a block ack agreement or for an MMPDU shall be incremented every time transmission fails for that MSDU, A-MSDU, or MMPDU, including of an associated RTS.
+After transmitting a frame that requires an immediate acknowledgment, the STA shall perform either of the acknowledgment procedures, as appropriate, that are defined in 10.3.2.11 (Acknowledgment procedure)(Ed)(#57). (#1505)The frame retry counter for an MSDU or A-MSDU that is not part of a block ack agreement or for an MMPDU shall be incremented every time transmission fails for that MSDU, A-MSDU, or MMPDU, including of an associated RTS.

-For APs with dot11RobustAVStreamingImplemented equal to true and mesh STAs with dot11MeshGCRImplemented equal to true, the unsolicited retry counter shall be incremented after the transmission of every A-MSDU that is transmitted using the GCR unsolicited retry retransmission policy.
+For APs with dot11RobustAVStreamingImplemented equal to true and mesh STAs with dot11MeshGCRImplemented equal to true, the unsolicited frame retry counter shall be incremented after the transmission of every A-MSDU that is transmitted using the GCR unsolicited retry retransmission policy.

-(#1505)When dot11RobustAVStreamingImplemented is true, QSDRC[AC] shall be incremented every time a(#210) transmission of an A-MPDU or a frame in PSDU(#210) in which the HT variant HT Control field is present, the DEI field is equal to 1 and the length of the PSDU of length(#210) is less than or equal to dot11RTSThreshold fails.
-QSDRC[AC] shall be reset when an A-MPDU or frame of length in a PSDU less than or equal to dot11RTSThreshold succeeds.
-When dot11RobustAVStreamingImplemented is true, QSDRC[AC] shall be reset when an A-MPDU or frame in a PSDU of length less than or equal to dot11RTSThreshold succeeds, regardless of the presence or value of the DEI field.

-(#1505)When dot11RobustAVStreamingImplemented is true, QLDRC[AC] shall be incremented every time transmission fails for an A-MPDU or frame in a PSDU of length greater than dot11RTSThreshold in which the HT variant HT Control field is present and the DEI field is equal to 1.
-When dot11RobustACStreamingImplemented is true, QLDRC[AC] shall be reset when an A-MPDU or frame in a PSDU of length greater than dot11RTSThreshold succeeds, regardless of the presence or value of the DEI field.

 All retransmission attempts by a non-DMG STA for an MPDU with the Type subfield equal to Data or Management that is not sent under a block ack agreement and that has failed the acknowledgment procedure one or more times shall be made with the Retry subfield set to 1.

 All retransmission attempts by a DMG STA for an MPDU with the Type subfield equal to Data or Management that has failed the acknowledgment procedure one or more times shall be made with the Retry subfield set to 1.

 (#1505)Retries for failed transmission attempts shall continue until one or more of the following conditions

-occurs:
+occur:

-— The short retry count for the MSDU, A-MSDU, or MMPDU is equal to dot11ShortRetryLimit.
+— The frame retry count for the MSDU, A-MSDU, or MMPDU is equal to dot11ShortRetryLimit.

-— The short drop-eligible retry count for the MSDU, A-MSDU, or MMPDU is equal to dot11ShortDEIRetryLimit.
+— The drop-eligible frame retry count for the MSDU, A-MSDU, or MMPDU is equal to dot11ShortDEIRetryLimit.

-— The long drop-eligible retry count for the MSDU, A-MSDU, or MMPDU is equal to dot11LongDEIRetryLimit.

-— The unsolicited retry count for the A-MSDU is equal to dot11UnsolicitedRetryLimit.
+— The unsolicited frame retry count for the A-MSDU is equal to dot11UnsolicitedRetryLimit.